 Once you have reached your normal wattage limit and the hits you’re taking taste good, your all done.
 This is how to correctly prime your coil so that it will last you a decent amount of time.

 How To Extend The Life Of Your Coils?

 One of the fastest ways to burn out your coils is to vape on an empty tank.
 Always make sure you have enough ejuice in your glass to cover your coil.
 If not, you will eventually experience the dreaded ‘dry hit’.
-Dry hits are a tell tale sign that you’ve burnt your wicking.
-You may get lucky and could possibly get a few more days out of your coil, but your usually left with a weird burnt taste after every hit thereafter.
+Dry hits are a tell-tale sign that you’ve burnt your wicking.
+You may get lucky and could possibly get a few more days out of your coil, but you will usually be left with a weird burnt taste after every hit.

 It can also be handy to avoid high VG or explicitly sweet eliquids.
-If your not sure what VG is or even what is vape juice, make sure to check out our in depth article.
+If your not sure what VG is or even what is vape juice, make sure to check out our in-depth article.
 So the VG inside your ejuice can cause your coils and wicking to slowly become blocked.
-This rings true for eliquids that contain lots of sweetener ( even though sweet ejuice flavors are preferred over standard flavors like tobacco.
+This rings true for eliquids that contain lots of sweeteners ( even though sweet ejuice flavors are preferred over standard flavors like tobacco.